SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 * [Azure Web App provisioning and configuration](#azurewebapp)
 * [App Only certificate configuration in the Azure Web App](#apponlywebapp)
 * [Azure Web Jobs provisioning](#webjobs)

+During the setup guide you will often find two suitable alternatives to gain your goal.
+The first option will be to use some ready to go PowerShell scripts, which are the suggested path.
+Alternatively you will find some detailed and manual steps, if you rather prefer to setup everything manually.

 <a name="azuread"></a>
 ###Azure Active Directory Application Registration